 Poker Card Game

-Poker, a game of skills, is the most popular Indian card game.
-It involves betting based on the value of the cards dealt to each player.
+Poker is the most popular Indian card game.
+It is a game of skills, and players bet based on the value of their cards.
 The objective is to win chips or money by having the best hand or convincing other players to fold their hands.
 It is quite easy to grasp the basics of the game and jump right into it.

 How to Play?